rubypinkromance/rubypinkromance.com/src/shorts/lunch-buddies/2-tuesday.md

 He nodded.

 “The part you’re leaving out, or maybe forgetting, is that _you_ were into it too.
 Like, I knew what was going to happen every time I invited you up.
 You weren’t pushy about it.
 You weren’t a dick.
-I knew I could draw a line and you’d respect it.
+I knew I could draw a line, and you’d respect it.
 You were eager.
 You were _enthusiastic_ about anything we did.
 That’s what excited me.”

 “That makes sense,” he agreed.